ERuby: erb

-The above code will not get executed.
-This is because the 1st line does not know the value of x when it gets executed.
-Thus, the main reason for using an ERB object is to write templates ahead of time, by binding variables and methods that may not exist at the given time.
+Thus, the primary reason for using an ERB object is to write templates ahead of time, by binding variables and methods that may not exist at the given time.
 The template gets processed only when result is called on the ERB object.
 In order to get access to instance methods and instance variable of an object, ERB makes use of a binding object.

 Access to variables and methods of an object is given by the private binding object which exists in each Ruby class.
-It is easy to get access to methods and variables within the method of a class.
-But to access variables of a different class, that class will have to expose its binding object via a public method.
-The example is as shown below:
+It is easy to get access to methods and variables within the method of a class; however, to access variables of a different class, the class will have to expose its binding object via a public method.
+An example is as follows: